2019 Tanjung Piai by-election: Controversies and issues

 UMNO and MCA had expressed their dissatisfaction over EC setting the by-election nomination and polling dates on 2 and 16 November respectively, which will coincide with earlier planned annual general meeting's (AGM) of both parties; MCA's on 2–3 November and UMNO's on 13–16 November.
 EC in expressing its regret had clarified it was not deliberate and was unavoidable because of the forthcoming Deepavali public holiday on 27 October.
 Both the parties had decided to defer their AGM to avoid clashing with the by-election crucial dates.

 DAP vice-chairperson M. Kulasegaran, who is also Human Resources Minister, in a statement refuting allegations of his connection to the Liberation Tigers of Tamil Eelam (LTTE) militant group, has linked accusations that DAP supports the LTTE to the forth coming Tanjung Piai by-election.
 He also called on the police to investigate such fake news went viral on social media which following earlier police arrest and detention of seven individuals, including DAP's Malacca state exco cum assemblyman for Gadek G. Saminathan and Negeri Sembilan state assemblyman for Seremban Jaya P. Gunasekaran, over alleged links to the LTTE.
 PUTRA's president Ibrahim Ali also had claimed the agenda of the LTTE issue is to attract the Malay votes in the by-election.

 Johor UMNO chief Hasni Mohammad had said that hopefully there wouldn't be a second by-election the next coming year in relation to the PH candidate's elderly age.
 Hasni was condemned by BERSATU for mocking the PH candidate's age and predicting his lifespan.

 Results

 Results according to polling districts

 BN won all polling districts and post and early votes.

-Previous Result
+Previous result

 Note: Nordin Othman was a candidate of BERJASA, who had contested under the PAS banner through the Gagasan Sejahtera pact.

+Aftermath

+BERSATU's heavy defeat in this by-election contributed heavily to Muhyiddin Yassin's decision to pull BERSATU out of Pakatan Harapan 3 months later in February 2020, leading to the Sheraton Move.

+After the Sheraton Move, Wee Jeck Seng was appointed as Deputy Minister of Plantation Industries and Commodities I in both cabinets of Muhyiddin Yassin and Ismail Sabri Yaakob.
+He eventually successfully retained his parliamentary seat in the 2022 general election.